typelevel/scala/README.md

 ### Typelevel Scala 2.11.8

+The Typelevel Scala additions to Lightbend Scala 2.11.8 can be found on the branch [2.11.8-bin-typelevel][2.11.8-bin-typelevel] of this repository.

 Typelevel Scala 2.11.8 offers the following fixes and features over Lightbend Scala 2.11.8,

 + Support for partial unification (ie. a fix for [SI-2712][SI-2712]) &mdash; merged in Lightbend Scala 2.12.0-RC1.